Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 • Natural smelt shades

-Use brighter colors for stained water and natural tones for clear, cold winter water.
+Use brighter colors in stained water and more natural tones in clear, cold winter water.

 4. Where to Fish in Fall & Winter